HausDAO/daohaus-website/docs/devs/contexts.md

 const { exploreDaos } = useContext(ExploreContext);
 ```

-Much like UserContext, ExploreContext fires off a large batch of queries (exploreChainQuery) to the subgraph and the DaoHaus API.
-For each supported chain, explore context finds all DAOs that are listed with DAOHaus and links it up with the corresponding data found on the API.
-A side effect pattern is used to set React's state as each chain's DAO data resolves.
+Much like UserContext, ExploreContext fires off a large batch of queries (exploreChainQuery) to the subgraph and the DAOhaus API.
+For each supported chain, explore context finds all DAOs that are listed with DAOhaus and links it up with the corresponding data found on the API.
+A side effect pattern is used to set React's state as each chain's DAO resolves its data.

 - `exploreDaos` - Array of networks.
 Each network holds all the DAOs that can be found on that network.
 - `hasLoadedExploreData` - A ref to stop any excess fetches.